The Four Elements to Creating a Business you Love

 1. Attraction

 Client attraction is the point at which someone goes from never having heard of you before to now they’ve heard of you and they know what you do.
-It’s actually super simple – letting people know that you exist and what it is that you do.
-There’s really nothing more complicated about marketing than that!
+It’s actually super simple – just letting people know that you exist and what it is that you do.
+There’s really nothing more complicated about marketing than that.

 So now you know that client attraction is nothing more than letting people know you exist, the next question to ask yourself is: “What feels juicy, in flow, and fun for me as a way of doing that?”